feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into 3 clear and concise bullet points."
+#> [1] "Summarize the researched information into 3 clear and concise bullet points."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's GDP growth in early 2024 is modest at approximately 2-3%, reflecting recovery from past oil price shocks.  \n- The economy is heavily reliant on hydrocarbons, especially oil and gas, which make up about 90% of export revenues, alongside agriculture and construction sectors.  \n- Key challenges include economic diversification, high unemployment, inflation, and social pressures for reforms amid volatile oil prices."
+#> [1] "- Algeria's GDP growth is modest at around 2-3% as of early 2024, driven largely by hydrocarbons.\n- The economy is heavily dependent on oil and gas, which account for over 90% of export revenues.\n- Unemployment remains high, particularly among youth, with rates around 12-14%, amid key industries such as energy, agriculture, mining, and manufacturing."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE